 Over a 12 week period, the researchers continuously surveyed the perceived stress of each participant, alongside their physical, mental and emotional quality of life.
 Compared to the health-enhancement and control group, students who participated in group fitness exercise at least once a week significantly decreased their level of perceived stress and increased their physical, mental and emotional quality of life.

-These results aren’t saying being a lone wolf when exercising is bad; the study is highlighting that benefits in communal exercise can go above and beyond fitness — the social aspect of group fitness also positively aids mental and emotional capacities.
+These results aren’t saying being a lone wolf when exercising is bad; the study highlights the benefits in communal exercise can go above and beyond fitness — the social aspect of group fitness also positively aids mental and emotional capacities.
 So why not try socialising over squats instead of sofas?

 Exercise is contagious